 Let’s face it: Kids and pets can add complications to the move.
 Boxes and packing tape and strangers in moving uniforms are constantly moving around, so it can be more difficult to get things done with kids or dogs winding their way through the commotion.
 Arrange for kids or pets to visit friends or family members on the day of the move, or schedule an activity, such as a karate class or doggy day care.

-Let neighbors, friends, and family help you.
+Let neighbors, friends and family help you.
 In addition to keeping kids entertained, your support system can help tackle the hurdles that inevitably pop up during a move.
 For example, if the movers accidentally mark up your old home’s walls or dirty the carpet, what can you do, especially if you have to catch a plane to beat the movers to the new house.
 This is an instance when your neighbors or close friends can step in and help.
 They can help arrange for repairs or cleanup, or discard any items that might get left behind.

 Moving can often be stressful.
 However, you can lessen the stress by managing as many critical areas as you can, from budgeting to packing plans.
+Creating some financial cushion with a personal loan from Discover also might be helpful.